Skip to content

 WaveMembershipSystem

-Each frame, determines which particles are inside each wave band and updates set membership:
+Each frame, decides which particles are inside each wave band and updates set membership:

 public void Execute()